 - Enter the SMTP server port number.
 The default is 25.
 Please check with your email server, internal firewall and network system administrator(s) for more details.

 - Select the SMTP Server Requires Authentication check box, if applicable.
-This is the username and password created for on the email server to use to send out alerts.
+When authentication is required you will need to enter the username and password for the account that will be used to send the outbound emails.